 Welcome to today's edition of the Rush 24-7 podcast.

-Does it Obama really serious?
+Is Obama really serious?

-He thinks he can distract people from my show by having a joint session with the President of Haiti right as this program starts.
+He thinks he can distract people from my show by having a joint session with the president of Haiti right as this program starts.

-Is he really that delusional that he thinks people are going to tune out this show for a joint session with the President of Haiti?
+Is he really that delusional that he thinks people are going to tune out this show for a joint session with the president of Haiti?

-I was how did the president of Haiti get here?
+How did the president of Haiti get here?

 Greetings, my friends, and welcome.